Q: Is the RN to BSN offered at Anna Maria College accredited?

 A: The length of the program depends on how many transfer credits you are awarded toward the 120-credit program and how many classes you choose to take each term.
 A minimum of 45 credits must be taken through Anna Maria College.* If you take 2 courses every 8 weeks at a time, this can be completed in as little as 16 months.
 If you take 1 course every 8 weeks, this can be completed in two and a half years.
-For a detailed course listing, check out the RN-BSN course description page.
+For a detailed course listing, check out the RN to BSN course description page.

-Q: Who is this program designed for?
+Q: Who is this nursing degree program designed for?